cis-ds/course-site/content/homework/explore-data/index.markdown

 # Rubric

-Check minus: Displays minimal effort.
+Needs work: Displays minimal effort.
 Doesn't complete all components.
 Code is poorly written and not documented.
 Uses the same type of plot for each graph, or doesn't use plots appropriate for the variables being analyzed.
 No record of commits other than the final push to GitHub.

-Check: Solid effort.
+Satisfactory: Solid effort.
 Hits all the elements.
 No clear mistakes.
 Easy to follow (both the code and the output).
 Nothing spectacular, either bad or good.

-Check plus: Finished all components of the assignment correctly.
+Excellent: Finished all components of the assignment correctly.
 Code is well-documented (both self-documented and with additional comments as necessary).
 Graphs and tables are properly labeled.
 Uses multiple commits to back up and show a progression in the work.
 Analysis is clear and easy to follow, either because graphs are labeled clearly or you've written additional text to describe how you interpret the output.